 The term CNAPP consists of two elements that explain its importance:

-Organizations should approach security holistically, considering cloud-application security in addition to the underlying infrastructure.
-There are many ways applications can be exposed to risk in the cloud, including unintentional public internet exposure and excessively permissive access rights.
+Gartner and other industry experts recommend that organizations approach cloud native security holistically, considering both cloud native applications and the underlying infrastructure.
+There are many ways applications can be exposed to risk in the cloud, including unintentional public internet exposure, permissive access rights, and traditional cybersecurity risks like malware and unauthorized access.

-Organizations should prioritize major risks and focus on mitigating these.
-Individual point solutions typically have a narrow focus and struggle to correlate signals between different parts of a cloud environment.
-Therefore, they generate a large number of low-priority alerts, leading to alert fatigue.
+Point solutions developed for specific aspects of the cloud native landscape have a narrow focus and struggle to correlate signals between different parts of a cloud environment.
+They tend to generate a large number of low-priority alerts, leading to alert fatigue.
 A CNAPP can monitor and enforce security across an entire cloud application profile, giving organizations visibility into security issues that have real business impact.

 Related content: Read our guide to cloud native architecture